-To be eligible for a home reversion plan, you normally need to be aged 65.
-Your property must be your main residence, of standard construction and worth £80,000 or more.
-Your individual circumstances will determine the portion of equity you sell to the plan provider.
+To be eligible for a home reversion plan, most lenders will require you to be at least 60 or 65.
+Your individual circumstances will determine how much equity you are able to sell to the plan provider.
+This could be 100% of your property.
 However, you will only receive a percentage of the market value of that portion, which could be only about 25% if you're at the younger end of the age range.